Arithmetic compactifications of integral models of Shimura varieties of abelian type: One-motives and the theory of degeneration

 \section{One-motives and the theory of degeneration}

 The goal of this {section} is to review and explain Faltings-Chai's theory of degenerating abelian schemes (see \cite{FC90} and \cite{Lan13}).
-As a preparation for the next {section}, we present the theory in the language of $1$-motives and aim to relate the treatment in \cite[\S2.2]{Mad19} to \cite{FC90} and \cite{Lan13}.
-We will start with Siegel moduli (see \S\ref{subsec-siegel}), and then introduce $1$-motives (see \S\ref{subsec-1-mot}).
-Finally, we will review the theory of degeneration (see \S\ref{subsec-deg-data}), and explain the moduli interpretations of boundary mixed Shimura varieties of integral models of Siegel Shimura varieties (see \S\ref{subsec-mxhg-cont}).
-After this, we review the main theorems due to Faltings-Chai, Lan and Madapusi on toroidal compactifications of integral models of Siegel/PEL/Hodge-type Shimura varieties in \S\ref{subsec-tor-hdg-review}.
+As a preparation for the next {section}, we present the theory in the language of $1$-motives and aim to relate the notions in different references (see, e.g., \cite{Mil90}, \cite{Pin89}, \cite{Str10}, \cite[\S2.2]{Mad19}, \cite{FC90}, \cite{Lan13} and \cite{Lan12b}).
+We start with Siegel moduli and $1$-motives (see \S\ref{subsec-siegel} and \S\ref{subsec-1-mot}).
+We then review the theory of degeneration (see \S\ref{subsec-deg-data}), and explain the moduli interpretations of boundary mixed Shimura varieties of integral models of Siegel Shimura varieties (see \S\ref{subsec-mxhg-cont}).
+In particular, we check that for Siegel Shimura varieties, definitions of cusp labels, boundary charts, and level structures of boundary charts given in various references are the same.
+In \S\ref{subsec-tor-hdg-review}, we review the main theorems of toroidal compactifications of integral models of Siegel/PEL/Hodge-type Shimura varieties.
 The results that will be used in subsequent {sections} will be proved throughout the course of the exposition.
 Since we will only study Hodge-type and Siegel-type Shimura varieties in this {section}, the index set $I_{G/G_0}$ in the previous {section} is not important here; all superscripts $\alpha$ in the conventions of \S\ref{sss-conclusion} will be omitted.